 Moon & Star ProgramsTwice a month something magical happens in Death Valley; a full moon and a new moon.
 During full moons rangers explore the sand dunes and/or Badwater by the wondrous light of the moon, view moonrises through binoculars and provide opportunities to learn more about this orb that impacts our lives in ways we never think about.
 During new moons, when the moon can't be seen and the sky marches out all its stars, rangers set up telescopes and help you explore the wonder of the dark night sky, a disappearing resource that also impacts our lives.
 Check ranger program schedules for full moon and telescope events and come experience the magic of Death Valley nights.

 Scotty's Castle Tours

-are at the cabin where Death Valley Scotty actually lived.
-Although the Lower Vine is usually closed to the public, this winter there will be Ranger-led tours on select dates.
+Guided living history House Tours of the beautiful castle interior are a must do for visitors.
+Underground Tours focus on the technology that Mr. Johnson used in building and living in his castle.
+Lower Vine Ranch Tours are at the cabin where Death Valley Scotty actually lived.
+Although the Lower Vine is usually closed to the public, this winter there may be Ranger-led tours on select dates.